Game

 1. Say: The first habitat is the ocean.
 Do each movement for 30 to 45 seconds, then place a hand on your heart to feel the different heart rates:

-1. Move to the next habitat.
-Learners move around the perimeter of your area as a transition and to indicate that they are traveling to a different habitat.
-Teacher may opt to have the learners move in different ways when transitioning to a new habitat.
+2. Move to the next habitat.
+Learners move around the perimeter of their area as a transition and to indicate that they are traveling to a different habitat.
+Teachers may opt to have the learners move in different ways when transitioning to a new habitat.

-2. Say: The next habitat is the African savanna!
-We will do each movement for 30 to 45 seconds, then you will place a hand on your heart to feel the different heart rates:
+3. Say: The next habitat is the African savanna!
+Perform each movement for 30 to 45 seconds, then you will place a hand on your heart to feel the different heart rates:

-• Gallop like a zebra.
-(Gallop around perimeter of activity area.)
+Gallop like a zebra.
+(Gallop around the perimeter of the activity area.)
 Now, feel your heartbeat.

-• Move fast like a cheetah.
-(Around perimeter of activity area.)
+Move fast like a cheetah.
+(Run around the perimeter of the activity area.)
 Now, feel your heartbeat.

-1. Move to the next habitat.
-Learners may choose how they want to move around the perimeter of your area as a transition and to indicate that they are traveling to a different habitat.
+4. Move to the next habitat.
+Learners may choose how they want to move around the perimeter of their area as a transition and to indicate that they are traveling to a different habitat.

 Close the Lesson